openfigis/sharks/README.md

 ## Cache Console
 The cache console lets the user manage the application cache.
 The console offers these operations:
- - **cache cleaning**: clean the application cache and warms it if the warm options is active.
+ - **cache cleaning**: clean the application cache and warms it up if the warms options is active.